Guido Cantelli: Performances and recordings

 His one surviving opera performance is of Così fan tutte, from La Scala in 1956.
 There is also a live recording of the Verdi Requiem (with Herva Nelli).
 He conducted the Mozart Requiem at La Scala in 1950.
 There are live recordings with the New York Philharmonic of Beethoven's first and fifth piano concertos, with Rudolf Serkin as soloist, from 1953 and 1954, respectively.

 The Franck, Brahms 3rd, Schubert 8th, and Beethoven 7th symphonies were among his few stereo recordings.
 Just before his death, Cantelli recorded the final three movements of Beethoven's Symphony No. 5 in stereo for EMI, but did not record the first movement, due to a construction project outside London's Kingsway Hall.
 In recent years, many performances from broadcasts and recording sessions with the NBC Symphony, from 1949 to 1954, have been made available.

-There is a film clip of Cantelli conducting the final moments of Rossini's overture to Semiramide.
+Legacy

+There are streets named after Cantelli in several Italian cities, and in Brazil.
+In 1998, Novara's city conservatory was named after him.

+In 2020, a 10-disc set, with remastered LP-era tracks of Cantelli's studio recordings was released by Warner.
+Jessica Duchen, writing for BBC Music Magazine, placed Cantelli's recording of Tchaikovsky's Romeo and Juliet among the best recordings of the work, describing it as one of the most inspiring ever versions thereof.
+Cantelli's radio broadcasts with groups including the Philharmonic and the NBC Symphony have been restored and released by labels including Testament Records, Music & Arts, and Pristine.

+A documentary titled Guido Cantelli.
+Il figlio degli dei, directed by Alessandro Turci, was telecast on Sky Italia's Sky Classica in November 2016.

+In 1961, the Cantelli Awards were established in Cantelli's name.
+Widely regarded as one of the most prestigious international conducting competitions and a "stepping stone for rising conductors", the awards recognize excellence in conducting, honouring the best young conductor at the international level.
+Awarded biennially, the Cantelli Award was won by many notable conductors at the beginning of their careers, including Riccardo Muti, Eliahu Inbal, Ádám Fischer and Lothar Zagrosek.

 Personal life

-Cantelli's wife was Iris Cantelli, née Bilucaglia, the daughter of a noted Istrian Italian pediatrician and obstetrician, who had to leave his native land in the Istrian-Dalmatian exodus.
-They had a son together, Leonardo, who was but 5 months old at the time of his father's death.
+Cantelli's wife was Iris Cantelli, née Bilucaglia, the daughter of a noted Istrian Italian paediatrician and obstetrician, who had to leave his native land in the Istrian-Dalmatian exodus.
+She was portrayed by Valentina Chico in Larry Weinstein's 2008 film Toscanini in His Own Words, starring Michael Brandon and Barry Jackson.

+Cantelli and Bilucaglia had a son together, Leonardo, who was but 5 months old at the time of his father's death.